BUCKET

 space.highwm

 .
-The latter is part of bucket configuration and one of the many bucket properties that can be individually configured. - By default,
+The latter is part of bucket configuration and one of the many bucket properties that can be individually configured. - An important knob is

 lru.enabled

-that defines whether a given bucket can be a subject of LRU eviction in the first place. - By default, these two and all the other knobs are inherited by a newly created bucket from default (global, cluster-wide) configuration.
+that defines whether a given bucket can be a subject of LRU eviction in the first place. - By default, all LRU settings are inherited by a newly created bucket from default (global, cluster-wide) configuration.

-- However, those inherited defaults can be changed - overridden - both at bucket creation time, and at any later time.
+- However, those inherited defaults can be changed - overridden - both at bucket creation time, and/or at any later time.

 Useful CLI commands include: